River Plate #1

 River Plate #1 captures this stretch of the lower Spey beneath Craigellachie Bridge—where architecture, whisky heritage, and salmon water converge in one of Scotland’s most storied beats.

-Download Information: River Plate #1 is a high-resolution archival plate available in the River Archive.
-Once downloaded and printed, it is suitable for framing.
-Dimensions: 10” (width) x 8” (height) at 300 DPI
+Download Information: River Plate #1 is a high-resolution archival plate.
+Each plate includes a white border and is suitable for high-quality printing and framing.
+Dimensions: 10” (width) x 8” (height) at 300 DPI.
+Click the button below to automatically download the high-resolution image.

 Previous